Regan MacNeil: Character

 In the sequel Exorcist II: The Heretic, which takes place four years after the events in The Exorcist, Regan is 16 years old, living in New York City and undergoing psychiatric therapy, claiming to remember nothing about her plight in Washington, D.C. while her psychiatrist believes her memories are only buried or repressed.
 As the story progresses, Regan is revealed to have psychic healing powers (the reason why the demon attacked her previously).

-For The Exorcist III, Carolco Pictures had the idea of a grown up Regan who gives birth to possessed twins but it was abandoned and the story was switched to Blatty's novel Legion instead.
-John Carpenter was asked to direct The Exorcist III, but backed out when he realized William Peter Blatty really wanted to direct himself and because of creative differences.
+For The Exorcist III, Carolco Pictures had the idea of a grown-up Regan who gives birth to possessed twins, but it was abandoned, and the story was switched to Blatty's novel Legion instead.
+John Carpenter was asked to direct The Exorcist III but backed out when he realized William Peter Blatty really wanted to direct himself and because of creative differences.

 Regan MacNeil appears in the television series The Exorcist.
 As an adult she changed her name to Angela Rance to escape the demons, but they find her again and attack her family, possessing her younger daughter Casey; she makes a deal with Pazuzu to allow him to possess her once again in order to save Casey's life.
-While possessing her, Pazuzu murders her mother Chris.
+While possessing her, Pazuzu murders her mother, Chris.
 Regan, with the help of the priests Tomas Ortega and Marcus Keane, finds the strength to once again exorcise the demon from her body and soul, but he retaliates by breaking her back, rendering her paralyzed but still alive.

 In December 2020, a reboot of The Exorcist was announced to be in the works from Blumhouse Productions.
 In July 2021, a trilogy of direct sequels to the original film were confirmed to be in development.
 Ellen Burstyn was to reprise her role as Chris MacNeil, but Linda Blair wrote on Twitter that she had not been contacted to reprise her role of Regan MacNeil: "As of now, there has not been any discussions about me participating or reprising my role.
 I wish all those involved the best and I appreciate the loyalty and passion the fans have for The Exorcist and my character."

-Casting (film)
+Blair would go on to reprise the role in The Exorcist: Believer.

+Portrayals

-Actress/comedian April Winchell states that she was seriously considered for the role until she developed pyelonephritis, which caused her to be hospitalized and ultimately taken out of consideration.
+Actress April Winchell states that she was considered for the role until she developed pyelonephritis, which caused her to be hospitalized and ultimately dropped.
 Pamelyn Ferdin was a candidate for the role, but the producers may have felt she was too well-known.
 Denise Nickerson was also considered and offered the role, but her parents rejected it on her behalf after reading the film's script.

-Casting (television)

 An adult Regan MacNeil appears in the television series The Exorcist portrayed by Geena Davis.